integrated marketing

 Key Points

-• Integrated marketing is when you build a campaign across channels that generates momentum for and receives momentum from the other channels.
+• Integrated marketing is when you build a campaign that ensures consistency in messaging, brand identity, and experience across platforms and touchpoints.

-• SEO and content are the linchpins of an effective integrated marketing campaign.
+• Owned asset optimization (OAO) and a strong content strategy can enable an effective integrated marketing campaign.

-Marketing at large brands is frequently siloed by function area.
-There’s direct marketing, digital marketing, advertising, email, social media, etc. But this fragmented approach disrupts the customer experience and adds friction to business operations, eroding profits.
+Marketing a large brand is frequently siloed by function area.
+There’s direct marketing, digital marketing, advertising, email, social media, etc. However, this fragmented approach disrupts the customer experience and adds friction to business operations, eroding profits.
 The solution?
-Fully integrated marketing.

-Fully-integrated marketing campaigns increase SEO ROI and amplify the reach of digital marketing initiatives.
+Fully integrated marketing campaigns increase return on investment (ROI) and amplify the reach of digital marketing initiatives.
 And they’re key to making brands thrive in a multi-channel world.

 What is integrated marketing?